groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-document/edit-powerpoint/deleting-slides-from-presentation.md

 hideChildren: False
 toc: True
 ---
-There are many [resentation](https://docs.fileformat.com/presentation/) document formats — PPT, PPTX, ODP and many more.
+There are many [presentation](https://docs.fileformat.com/presentation/) document formats — [PPT](https://docs.fileformat.com/presentation/ppt/), [PPTX](https://docs.fileformat.com/presentation/pptx/), [ODP](https://docs.fileformat.com/presentation/odp/) and many more.
 They all have one common thing — the *slides*.
 Each presentation document has one or more slides, and these slides may be treated as containers of different content: text, geometric shapes, raster and vector images, animations, video, audio, comments, embedded objects and many more.
 The GroupDocs.Editor from its beginning had an ability to edit presentations, but only on a per-slide basis: a user can edit only the content of one slide at a time.

 Initially, when the content of the slide was edited, it was only possible to save it as a new one-slide presentation.
 In particular, the pipeline was the next: user loads a presentation to the [`Editor`](https://reference.groupdocs.com/editor/net/groupdocs.editor/editor) class, selects the slide to edit with help of [`PresentationEditOptions`](https://reference.groupdocs.com/editor/net/groupdocs.editor.options/presentationeditoptions), obtains [`EditableDocument`](https://reference.groupdocs.com/editor/net/groupdocs.editor/editabledocument), edits the HTML-content of the slide, saves this content back to the [`EditableDocument`](https://reference.groupdocs.com/editor/net/groupdocs.editor/editabledocument), and finally generates a new presentation file with one slide using the [`Editor.Save()`](https://reference.groupdocs.com/editor/net/groupdocs.editor/editor/save) method.